-The Galaxy S7 (and the Galaxy S7 edge) is now official.
-It's time to get down to the really important stuff — like how to take a screenshot on the Galaxy S7.
+The Galaxy S7 (and the Galaxy S7 edge) can do a lot, but it's time to get down to the really important stuff — like how to take a screenshot on these phones.
 If you're a Samsung Galaxy veteran you very much know what's coming next.
 Been there, done that, got the screenshot.

 Method 1: How to take a screenshot using the button shortcut